qiyuangong/Zoo_Benchmark/README.md

 This repos has been merged into [Analytics Zoo](https://github.com/intel-analytics/analytics-zoo).
 Pls refer to [Analytics Zoo Benchmark](https://github.com/intel-analytics/analytics-zoo/tree/master/apps/benchmark) for more details.

-This is a simple project to measure the performance of Analytics-Zoo with BigDL, TFNet, TorchNet and OpenVINO backend.
+This is a simple project to measure the performance of Analytics-Zoo with BigDL, TFNet and OpenVINO backend.
 Currently, it only supports image classification inference benchmark.

 The `run.sh` gives an example of how to use this project.
 You can modify batch size, iteration, model path and quantize or not.